rapid7/insightconnect-plugins/microsoft_atp/help.md

 #### Get Machine Information

-This action is used to get details about a machine with it's ID.
+This action is used to get details about a machine from its ID.

 ##### Input